mlabecki/portfolio_analytics/README.md

 > Interactive: yes<BR>

 ### 7. Moving Average Differential Plot With Signal Overlay
-If the behaviour of any two price or moving average curves catches your special attention, you can plot their difference in a similar way the moving average convergence divergence (MACD) is constructed (see 11. below).
+If the behaviour of any two price or moving average curves happens to catch your special attention, you can plot their difference in a similar way the moving average convergence divergence (MACD) is constructed (see 11. below).
 If you feel it makes sense, you can also add a custom-defined signal line that is a moving average of that very difference - again, similar to the MACD 9-day SMA signal.
-In this example, the 20-day Simple (SMA) and Exponential (EMA) Moving Averages are compared, with an arbitrary (albeit possibly meaningless in this case) signal of a 10-day SMA added.
-It could also be a comparison between an EMA and a Weighted Moving Average (WMA) with an EMA signal; or a comparison between two moving averages of different window sizes; or between Open and Close prices, similar to a traditional candlestick plot - just to name a few.
+In this example, the 20-day Simple (SMA) and Exponential (EMA) Moving Averages are compared, with an arbitrary signal of a 10-day SMA added.
+Likewise, you could also use this type of plot to compare an EMA against a Weighted Moving Average (WMA) with an EMA signal; orto compare two moving averages of different window sizes; or to compare Open and Close prices, similar to a traditional candlestick plot - just to name a few examples.
 > ![](img/07_SMA20-EMA20_Differential_Light.png)

 > Plotting package: plotly<BR>